Benzlxs/Freescale-Cup/README.md

 ![The intelligent car](image/IMG_3198.JPG)

-# Introduction of code
+# Introduction of system
-In this competition, a CMOS camera was used to capture track, and a 16-bits microcontroller was employed to process input data (e.g. track extraction and track classification) and outputted controlling signals.
-The code is written with C, and run in the microcontroller [**MC9S12XS128**](https://www.nxp.com/docs/en/product-brief/MC9S12XS256PB.pdf)
+The code is written with C, and run in the microcontroller [**MC9S12XS128**](https://www.nxp.com/docs/en/product-brief/MC9S12XS256PB.pdf).
+In this competition, a CMOS camera whose type is ov7620, was used to capture track, and a 16-bits microcontroller was employed to process input data (e.g. track extraction and track classification) and outputted controlling signals.
+The car model is specified by sponsors, so are steering and speed motors.
 ![The intelligent car](image/IMG_3080.JPG)
-# Introduction of aglorithm